-This guide walks you through your first setup and cut: installing the app, loading an STL, choosing a printer profile, and exporting split parts ready for print.
+This guide (best viewed on a computer) walks you through your first setup and cut: installing the app, loading an STL, choosing a printer profile, and exporting split parts ready for print.
 We keep steps short and practical, with screenshots and minimal prerequisites.

 Before you begin, download the latest Split3r build, and have a sample model (STL/OBJ) ready.

-Enter the email address and name exactly as provided in the activation email you received (case sensitive) , then click “Validate”.
+Launch Split3r to open the activation window automatically, or open it via Help > Registration.
+Enter your email and name exactly as provided in the activation email (case sensitive), then click Validate.

 You can switch between Dark and Light modes via Project > Toggle Theme in the main menu.